savashito/savashito.github.io/README.md

 - Prompts them to register.

 ### On Page Load:
-- [TODO] Check if local private key exists and notify if missing.
+- [TODO - 2 demo] Check if local private key exists and notify if they already have one.
-- [TODO] Validate `unique_code`, confirm actor does not have a public key in DB.
+- [TODO - 2 demo] Validate `unique_code`, confirm actor does not have a public key in DB.
-- [TODO] Ask for phone number
+- [TODO - 2 demo] Ask for phone number
-- [TODO] Request agreement for terms and services, and data EU protections laws.
+- [TODO - 2 demo] Request agreement for terms and services, and data EU protections laws.
 ### On Clicking Register:
-- [TODO] Check for existing local private key before creating a new one (one user per device).
+- [TODO - 2 demo] Check for existing local private key before creating a new one (one user per device).

 - ✅ Web app creates public/private key pair stored on their phone.
-- [TODO] They send info + phone number + public key to Netlify API.
+- [TODO - 2 demo] They send info + phone number + public key to Netlify API.
 - ✅ Private key stored in local storage, encrypted (currently no passkey).
 - ✅ Name and `actor_id` saved encrypted locally.
 - ✅ Public key saved to DB/spreadsheet.